Volunteer As A Trailbuilder In The Caucasus!

 • Other personal expenses

-A non-refundable deposit of $100 is due within two weeks of your acceptance to reserve your spot in the program.
-The remaining volunteer fee ($300, refundable*) is due at least one month prior to your arrival.
+A deposit of $250 is due within two weeks of your acceptance to reserve your spot in the program.
+The remaining volunteer fee ($250) is due at least one month prior to your arrival.

 Your spot on the team is not reserved until you have paid the deposit and submitted a signed liability waiver.

 We are extremely grateful for the time that international volunteers contribute to this project.
 Please know that this fee still does not cover all of our expenses.
-Running the volunteer program comes with massive overheads, including staffing, food, equipment, insurance, transportation, and administrative costs.
+Running the volunteer program comes with overheads, including staffing, food, equipment, insurance, transportation, and administrative costs.
 Making these opportunities possible for such a modest amount requires the support of many additional donors and partners.
-Your volunteer fee is a tax-deductible charitable contribution to the Transcaucasian Trail Association.
+Your volunteer fee supports the Transcaucasian Trail NGO of Georgia and our Caucasus Conservation Corps program.

 Apply now!